 - Border areas

-Features of Business Loan
+Features of business loan.

-It is beyond question by now that the business loan aims to fulfill the financial needs of an enterprise to establish, run and expand and grow in future.
+It is beyond question by now that the business loan aims to fulfill the financial needs of an enterprise to establish, run and expand and grow in the future.
 In India, the SME and MSMEs form the bulwark of economy sharing 45% of the GDP and providing gainful means of livelihood to over 7 crore people.
 The Government initiatives like Stand-up India and Start-up India envisage provision of loans as under:

 - Loans from Rs.
 10 lakhs up to Rs.
 1 crore.